AI Screenr

 DimensionWeightDescription

-Communication Clarity12%Does the candidate structure answers crisply, use concrete examples, and avoid hedging?
+Communication Clarity12%Does the candidate structure answers clearly, use concrete examples, and avoid hedging?

-Relevance of Answers12%Does the answer directly address the question asked, or does the candidate pivot to safer ground?
+Relevance of Answers12%Does the answer directly address the question asked, or does the candidate move to a safer topic?

-Problem-Solving14%Ability to reason through ambiguous scenarios, weigh trade-offs, and defend conclusions under pressure
+Problem-Solving14%Ability to reason through uncertain scenarios, weigh trade-offs, and defend conclusions when challenged

 Role Fit14%Match with the actual demands of a senior B2B PM role — writing-first, opinionated, comfortable with ambiguity

-Confidence & Presence6%Steady under follow-up probes; acknowledges gaps without spiraling
+Confidence & Presence6%Steady under follow-up questions; acknowledges gaps without losing composure

-Behavioral Fit10%Collaboration signals — how the candidate talks about disagreement, conflict, and team credit
+Behavioral Fit10%Collaboration signals — how the candidate talks about disagreement, conflict, and giving team credit

 Completeness of Answers14%Covers the full question, not only the easy half; volunteers caveats and counter-examples